 In terms of design, at only 0.7 inches with a solid aluminum base, Body Cardio has no feet to adjust, making it the thinnest, most stable scale available.
 Withings says that Body Cardio works equally well on any surface, from a hard floor to a thick carpet.
-Rather conveniently, there is no need to purchase batteries.
+There is also no need to purchase batteries.
 Body Cardio lasts up to 12 months before needing to be recharged via the micro-USB cable.

-The Fitbit Aria measures weight, BMI and body fat.
+Fitbit Aria measures weight, BMI and body fat.
 It has multi user support and recognition, and you can set weight goals with a daily calorie plan, log food and other workouts.
-And it comes with a free iOS and Android app.

-If you’re looking to lose weight or even just keep track of your current weight Fitbit scales make a good choice.
+If you’re looking to lose weight or even just keep track of your current weight, this scale makes a good choice.
+Particularly if you own a Fitbit fitness tracker.
 You step on them, step off – done.
 Your weight is transferred to your Fitbit account which you can then tap into on your phone, tablet or computer.

 Some reported set-up difficulties, and possible marginal variation in results (depending on how you are positioned on the scale), is the reason we prefer the Withings scale over this one – albeit the French company’s scale is the more expensive option.
 And the difference between the two is marginal.